Residential

 - When your income is currently stretched due to rent or other liabilities

-- If you wish to put the property for sale soon after getting possession
+- If you wish to put the property up for sale soon after possession

-- This is your first home, and you need money for renovations and emergencies
+- This is your first home, and you need funds kept free for renovations or emergencies

 Potential Pitfalls